golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-0-hello.md

         yield script
         task.accept_result(result=await future_result)
 ```
-{% /tab %}
-{% /tabs %}

 The `worker` function is what defines the interaction between our requestor node and each provider computing one or more of our tasks.
 It's called once per provider node with which our requestor has struck an agreement.

 {% hint style="info" %}
 This method follows the "work generator" pattern.
-If you're unfamiliar with it in the context of Golem you can learn more in this article: [HL API: Work generator pattern and WorkContext](../golem-application-fundamentals/hl-api-work-generator-pattern.md)
+If you're unfamiliar with it in the context of Golem you can learn more in this article: [Work generator pattern and WorkContext](/docs/creators/python/guides/application-fundamentals#work-generator-pattern-and-workcontext)
 {% /hint %}

 `WorkContext` gives us a simple interface to construct a script that translates directly to commands interacting with the execution unit on provider's end.
 Using this object we can schedule commands such as transferring files, running programs etc.